 10. Mayfield Park

-For unusual sights and sounds and one of the best park in Austin is Mayfield Park.
+For unusual sights and sounds and one of the best parks in Austin is Mayfield Park.
 Known for its lush greenery, picnicking, and… peacocks?
 That’s right, Mayfield Park has free-roaming peacocks.
 Take a stroll through the park and have your camera at the ready!
 Nothing beats picnicking with peacocks.

 Great open space for kids to play and a lovely area to take a date, Mayfield Park is a summer destination for fun!
 Enjoy a relaxing afternoon with the peacocks and other wildlife while reading your favorite book, eating delicious foods, or laughing with friends.

 Located at 3505 W 35th St. off Mopac near Mt Bonnell Rd in the neighborhood of Tarrytown

 Need to buy or sell a home in Austin?
 Let us help!
-Simply fill out the form below and one of our local & licensed realtors we will be in touch shortly!
+Simply fill out the form below and one of our local & licensed realtors will be in touch shortly!